Holy Child College of Education

 Holy Child College of Education is an all-female college of education in Takoradi (Sekondi Takoradi Metro District, Western Region, Ghana).
 The college is located in Central / Western zone.
 It is one of 46 public colleges of education in Ghana and is affiliated to the University of Cape Coast.
 The college participated in the DFID-funded T-TEL programme.

-Margaret Lemaire is principal of the college.
+Dr Francis Hull Adams is principal of the college.

 Education

 The college offers a general education programme and an early childhood programme.
 In 2016, 344 student teachers matriculated into the Diploma in Basic Education programme.